 A level The A level is assessed by three examinations.
 Paper 1 deals with the English legal system and criminal law.
 Paper 2 covers law-making and the law of tort.
 Paper 3 and 4 examine the nature of law and either the law of contract or human rights law, depending on the option chosen for study.
 Each paper contains essay or problem questions of varying lengths, lasts 2 hours and is worth 33% of the A level. - Reading - The current OCR text book produced to support the course is: OCR A Level Law Second Edition By Richard Wortley, Nicholas Price Published by Hodder Education ISBN: 9781398326477 66 Justice cannot be for one side alone, but must be for both. ??
-Eleanor Roosevelt, politician, diplomat and activist Exam Board and Specification Codes OCR H418 Head of Department Mat Carmody MATHEMATICS INTEGRATION Sin2xCoS2X= CoSXe^{Sinx}= 66 The pleasure we obtain from music comes from counting, but counting unconsciously.
-Music is nothing but unconscious arithmetic.
-99 Gottfried Wilhelm von Leibniz, philosopher and mathematician 111 MATHEMATICS What is it about at sixth-form level?
+Eleanor Roosevelt, politician, diplomat and activist Exam Board and Specification Codes OCR H418 Head of Department Mat Carmody 111 215 MATHEMATICS 181.
+To find the relations between the mean, the true, and the eccentric anomalies.
+Let m, v, and u be the three angles.